Sexual minorities in Sri Lanka

 Sexual minorities in Sri Lanka have been counted in recent times as consisting of as little as 0.035% of the population to as high as 19.6%.
 It is likely that there are around 1,100,000 according to current mapping conventions.

 Article 365 of the Sri Lankan Penal Code, which criminalizes same-sex sexual acts remains on the books, though the law has not been enforced in recent times, and the Supreme Court has said it would not impose penalties over consensual homosexual sex.
 Premnath C. Dolawatte submitted a Private Member Bill to Parliament on the 23rd August 2022 aiming to repeal the colonial-era law banning homosexual sex, to which the current President of Sri Lanka said "we are for it" and his government would not oppose the private members bill, but that "you have to get the support of individual members [for the bill to pass in parliament]."
 It was later reported by media that the law is likely to be repealed in 2023 due to the cause gaining widespread consensus among said individual members of parliament.

 Sri Lanka has also been voted the top emerging travel destination in Asia by the gay-friendly travel website Travel Lemming, and several native companies and establishments offer tours and services to homosexuals.

 History

-The Sri Lankans views of homosexuality in ancient times can be pieced together from several archaeological pieces, including records of homosexuality among kings and royal courts.
-Many European colonial correspondence accounts of the island's 'sinful' acceptance of homosexuality was written by Portuguese and Dutch invaders, characterizing the island's leaders as being frightening for allowing the act of sodomy, and even accounting that the elite themselves partook gay sex.

-Hinduism and then Buddhism did not place negative stigmas on homosexuals and therefore there had been great acceptance of homosexuality in the island's ancient societies.
-The Hindu epic of Ramayana describes Hanuman witnessing two people engaged in "homosexual intimacy" on the island of Lanka.